HST New-Housing Rebate Calculator

-Ontario HST on new-build and pre-construction homes — with the federal + Ontario rebates and the Apr 2026 – Mar 2027 expanded window applied automatically.
+Figure out exactly what you get back on a new-build or pre-construction home — federal + Ontario rebates, with the Apr 2026 – Mar 2027 expanded window applied automatically.

 Your purchase